 So the aim we try to maintain on The Way is to live in a fairly rarefied spiritual place, where the constant tug of want and desire is extinguished.
 Here’s something that’s not often said: the experience of sobriety, of having spiritual experiences and having little awakenings is in itself highly addictive.
 Non-alcoholics might get the ‘hit’ by virtue of spiritual practice, consciousness techniques, near death experiences, mindfulness meditation or by their own karma that brings them to a state of higher awareness.
-At such times the questing soul experiences serenity, bliss, some would say Samadhi, Moksha or Nirvana.
-To experience that state, that truth, the direct experience of oneness with the Eternal, is the most addicting of all experiences – if, indeed it can be called an experience at all.
+At such times the questing soul experiences serenity, bliss, some would even say liberation: Samadhi, Moksha or Nirvana.
+To experience this truth, the direct experience of oneness with the Eternal, is the most addicting of all experiences – if, indeed it can be called an experience at all.
 Really, we seek this above all else.
 Seekers on The Way who have experienced this will often spend the rest of their life perfecting it so that they can experience it permanently.
 At first we just get glimpses of it on The Way.
 But eventually we move in.
 Because it is recognition, a homecoming.

 For those who set out on The Way, having had a spiritual awakening, there is great joy in the realization that one does not actually need anything at all to be happy.
 We see that the best kind of happiness, the richest, fullest kind, is when we catch ourselves being happy for no good reason at all.
 We are on The Way and this is boundless happiness.

 The price of admission to this rarefied awareness is high.
 As alcoholics we go through hell to get there.